Approximating the partition function of the ferromagnetic Potts model: Computational problems, fully polynomial randomised approximation schemes and efficiently approximable real numbers

-We say that a real number~$z$ is \emph{efficiently approximable} if there is an FPRAS for the problem which maps any input to the output~$z$.
+We say that a real number~$z$ is \emph{efficiently approximable} if there is an FPRAS for the problem of computing~$z$.
+(Technically, we can view the problem of computing~$z$ as a degenerate computational problem in which every input gets mapped to the output~$z$.)
 Approximations to real numbers are useful.
 For example, if $\hat q$ and $\hat \gamma$ are approximations to~$q$ and~$\gamma$ satisfying

 and

 and $\hat\boldgamma_\graphedge = \hat\gamma$ for every $\graphedge\in\graphedges$ then